About FRBH

 FRBH operates under a formal governance structure designed to preserve independence, impartiality, and public trust.

-Standards-setting, accreditation determinations, executive administration, and advisory functions are structurally separated to ensure objective oversight and protect decision integrity.
+Standards development, accreditation determinations, executive administration, and advisory functions are structurally separated to protect decision integrity and institutional independence.

-Accreditation determinations are rendered independently under documented impartiality and conflict-of-interest safeguards.
+Accreditation determinations are rendered under documented conflict-of-interest and impartiality safeguards.

 Advisory Council

-FRBH maintains a national Advisory Council composed of subject matter experts in public safety operations, occupational behavioral health, governance design, and trauma-informed systems.
+FRBH maintains a national Advisory Council composed of subject matter experts in public safety operations, occupational behavioral health, governance design, and trauma-exposed operational environments.

-The Advisory Council does not render accreditation decisions and does not exercise governing authority.
+The Advisory Council provides technical guidance and does not render accreditation decisions or exercise governing authority.

 Scope Notice